 The trick to this is knowing your client base.
 Ask yourself this – who am I trying to reach on social media?
 If you’re chasing after the trendy youths of today then get ready for a sea of avocado recipes and Bali throwbacks because you’re joining Instagram!
 With 95 million images and videos uploaded every day and under 30’s making up 59% of users, Instagram is perfect for any industry that lends itself well to eye-catching photos.

-On the other hand, if you provide a B2B service and you want to reach out to likeminded people, then LinkedIn is Mecca.
-The platform hosts 467 million professionals currently, making it the first stop on the social train if your target audience is a more corporate market.
+On the other hand, if you provide a B2B service and you want to reach out to like-minded people, then LinkedIn is Mecca.
+The platform now has over 500 million professionals, making it the first stop on the social media train if your target audience is a more corporate market.